2025.01.06

 aespa’s “Supernova”

-Indeed, one of the three explosive hit songs is aespa’s “Supernova,” a solid girl group track.
+Yes, one of the three explosively hit songs is aespa’s “Supernova,” a solid girl group track.

-Moreover, “Supernova” did not just fit into the category of a hit song; it achieved remarkable success.
+Moreover, “Supernova” did not just become a hit; it achieved remarkable success.

-Billboard praised it as “the representative K-POP track of the year.
-This three-minute song perfectly combines innovation and structure, featuring three full choruses, dynamic sections, an emotional bridge, and an overwhelming dance break.
-Yet, aespa maintains a high level of completeness and consistency throughout the song, showcasing new horizons.”
+Billboard praised it as “the K-Pop track that represents this year.
+This song unfolds over three minutes, perfectly combining innovation and structure, featuring three full choruses, dynamic sections, an emotional bridge, and an overwhelming dance break.
+Still, aespa maintains a sense of completeness and consistency throughout the song, showcasing new horizons.”

-Moreover, at the largest KPOP music awards, the “2024 MAMA AWARDS,” “Supernova” won Song of the Year.
+Moreover, at the largest music awards in KPOP, the “2024 MAMA AWARDS,” “Supernova” won Song of the Year.

-Both domestically and internationally, “Supernova” was hailed as the best KPOP song of the year.
+Both domestically and internationally, “Supernova” was praised as the best KPOP song of the year.

-In that sense, it feels appropriate to say that it was indeed a year of resurgence for girl groups!
+In that sense, it feels appropriate to say that it was indeed a year of revival for girl groups!

-Additionally, in July, the pioneer girl group 2NE1 announced their full-group activities for the first time in ten years, and tickets for their Asia tour, which started in October, sold out across the board.
+Furthermore, in July, the pioneer of girl groups, 2NE1, announced their activities as a complete group for the first time in ten years, and tickets for their Asia tour, which started in October, sold out across the board.

 Thus, there are countless examples of how girl groups advanced in 2024.

-So why can’t the author confidently declare that 2024 was the year of the resurgence of girl groups?
+So why can’t the author confidently say that 2024 was the year of the revival of girl groups?

-It boils down to the fact that when asked by casual KPOP fans, not many would respond, “2024 was the year of girl groups!”
+It boils down to the fact that when asked by casual KPOP fans, there aren’t many who would respond, “2024 was the year of girl groups!”

 The number one factor is undoubtedly the presence of ILLIT.